KrzysztofStaron/windowed-todo/README.md

 - `index`: Index of the task being edited.
 - `mousePosition`: Current mouse position.
 - `windowId`: ID of the window containing the task.
-- `lengths`: Array of lengths of the task lists.